Admission to all venues are free.

 Neoclassical architectural details are seen in the Corinthian columns, and long Palladian windows fill the room with natural light.
 This adaptable space is used for performances and corporate functions that range from press conferences, product launches to receptions.

 There is ample standing room for up to 120 people for cocktail events, 60 seated in a round table setting and 80 in a theatre style layout.

 Capacity: 80 (Standing Cocktail) / 50 (Round Table) / 70 (Theatre Style)

-The Living Room was where the nerve centre of the Parliament House used to be.
-From 1955 to 1959, this room was the general office of the Old Parliament House, in which administrators coordinated papers and reports for Parliamentary sessions.
+The Living Room was a dynamic hive of activities where Singapore’s history was documented and fled.
+From 1955 to 1959, it was the general office of the Old Parliament House where administrators coordinated papers and reports for Parliamentary sessions.
 Later in 1959, after the formation of the government, the room was used for meetings of the People’s Action Party.

-Capacity: 130 (Standing Cocktail) / 80 (Round Table) / 120 (Theatre Style)
+Capacity: 130 (Standing Cocktail) / 100 (Round Table) / 120 (Theatre Style)

 The Film Gallery, located beyond the Box Office, is a long corridor featuring arches and niches.
 This narrow corridor on the ground floor has a long notorious history dating back more than 100 years.
 In the 19th century, it was used as a lock-up for criminals when the building served as a courthouse.
 In 1953, when the building was restored to house the new Legislative Assembly, the dungeon fell into disuse.
 It later became a storeroom for stationery in the 1970s.
 It is a good space to feature exhibitions of films that are being shown in the Screening Room, located at the centre of the Film Gallery or an alternative exhibition space for art works.